 Educate with a Fair

 What better way to inform people in a fun, engaging environment than at a fair?

 Hosting your own Men’s Health fair allows for people of all backgrounds to come in and learn about the importance of men’s health.
 Set up booths, spread out brochures and promotional products, and get ready to educate the public!

 Encourage Healthy Habits

 A great way to spread awareness is through clothing!
-Because blue is the registered color for men and boys, Wear Blue Day occurs during Men’s Health Week.
+Because blue is the color associated with men and boys, Wear Blue Day occurs during Men’s Health Week.
 It can be a suit, shirt, tie, pants, anything!
 As long as you’re wearing blue on this day, you’re guaranteed to make an impact.

 Obtaining the best health you can is no easy feat.
 Wellness is everyday work.
 But knowing that you are trying to be the best health you can be will help you in the long run.